 The plugin asks too many questions.
 I keep clicking the OK button twice for anything I do, this is distracting.
 The web sharpener is a disappointment, it does not deliver good results.
 Also, there are no means to manipulate contrast separately in shadows and highlights, which is essential to have.
 The overall contrast (detail enhancer) does not help here.

 I may use some of the functions and I will surely use this for some of the simple photos, while harder photos still require more precise editing.
-The color presets are interesting and I will also use them and apply locally to the parts of the image.
+The colour presets are interesting and I will also use them and apply locally to the parts of the image.

 This photo is entirely edited using Landscape Adventure Photoshop Actions.